-What are some of these for "selling videos on the web"?
+What are some of these for "selling videos on the web"? (possibly: "with your partner ...")

 Expressing Quality Requirements

 - Requirements serve as contracts: they should be testable/falsifiable - An informal goal is a general intention (e.g., "ease of use" or "high security") - May still be helpful to developers as they convey the intentions of the system users - A verifiable non-functional requirement is a statement using some measure that can be objectively tested